microsoft/fhir-server/docs/Roadmap.md

 ## Batch/Transaction
 Currently there is no support for batch/transaction (https://www.hl7.org/fhir/http.html#transaction).
 This is something we are investigating and expect to support in future releases.

-## Conditional updates
+## Conditional operations
-This is currently not supported and partially ties to supporting transactions.
-Our roadmap includes support for conditional updates.
+Conditional operations (update, delete, create) are currently not supported.
+This partially ties to supporting transactions.
+Our roadmap includes support for conditional operations.

 ## FHIR Versions
 The FHIR Server currently supports FHIR 3.0.1 but the intention is to support multiple versions in the future.